25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance (Roundtrip): 11.2 miles / 18.0 km

-That being said, the Don Cecil Trail is about as long as it get before trails in Kings Canyon are then considered to be overnight adventures.
+That said, the Don Cecil Trail is about as long as it get before trails in Kings Canyon are then considered to be overnight adventures.

 Read My Separate Post: Don Cecil Trail